stephengodderidge/learn-git/README.md

 6. Merge your request.
 7. Repeat until all group members have contributed to your repo.

+    >Note: If you want to see an example of what I did, you can look in the `favorite-animals` folder and the `.py` file with my first and last name.

 # And We've finished the Tutorial!
 Pat yourself on the back, you're well on your way to mastering git.
 If you have spare time, consider trying to manage a merge conflict, rebasing your pull request instead of merging, or reverting a commit.